-The most important thing is to make sure you have enough yarn wrapped around your maker, so that you get a nice, fluffy and dense pom pom.
+The most important thing is to make sure you have enough yarn wrapped around your maker, so that you get a nice fluff and a dense pom pom.

-I have personally used all of these methods, but I still find that making pom poms with actual pom pom makers easiest (and a heck of a lot faster).
+I have personally used all of these methods, but I still find that making yarn pom poms with actual plastic pom pom makers the easiest way (and a heck of a lot faster).
 I have all four sizes of the Clover pom pom makers, and I have gotten to where I only need about a minute and half for each one!
 This set of pom pom makers is similar and at a fraction of the cost.
-If you plan on making a bunch (like in the mohawk hats using pom poms) you might splurge and get yourself a set.
+If you plan on making a bunch (like in the mohawk hats using pom poms) you might splurge the next time you are at a craft store and get yourself a set.

 Making pom poms with Toilet Paper Rolls

 This method makes large pom poms.
 You’re going to lay two empty tissue paper rolls together.
 Wrap yarn around and around and around the two tubes until you’ve got a good amount of yarn.
 Take another piece of yarn (about a foot long should suffice) and work it between the two tubes and tie a tentative knot.
 Gently push the yarn toward one end of the tube, being careful to hold onto both ends of the yarn you’re using to securely tie the pom pom together.
 Once the yarn is off the tubes, tie it tight and cut around both edges of the pom pom (where the toilet paper rolls were previously).